GemeenteUtrecht/zaakafhandelcomponent/backend/doc/config.rst

 Object and Objecttypes
 ----------------------

+The object(types) APIs are not only used for physical objects related to ZAAKs but also to store meta-data of ZAAKs for which Open Zaak does not accomodate, e.g. old case managers, checklists, ZAAKTYPE-attributes and camunda forms related to kickstarting a camunda process related to a ZAAK.
 In order to search for objects and relate objects to a zaak, an object and objecttypes API have to be configured.
 One needs to add a **Service** for each of them: